web analytics

 Solution #2:

-Another method to Enable Registry Editor is though using Group Policy Editor but if your pc is infected then it may be possible that your Group Policy Editor is also been disabled.
+Another method to Enable Registry Editor is through using Group Policy Editor, but if your pc is infected, then it may be possible that your Group Policy Editor has also been disabled.

 1. Go to Start –> Run –> Type “gpedit.msc” without quotes and Click OK.